 "Most of us feel that others will not tolerate emotional honesty.
 We would rather defend our dishonesty on the grounds that it might hurt others; and having rationalized our phoniness into nobility, we settle for superficial relationships." —from Why Am I Afraid to Tell You Who I Am? by John Powell

 "He who dares not offend cannot be honest." —Thomas Paine

 One of the main factors that sets great relationships apart from merely good ones is the depth of emotional intimacy.
-There are, of course other factors that contribute but authenticity, vulnerability and deep emotional connectedness are right up there at the top of the list.
-When two people commit themselves to the process of deep diving (into the soul or the psyche) they become, in the words of our friend Sam Keen, "psychonauts", who unlike astronauts who explore the outer reaches of space, choose rather to explore the inner reaches of the heart and mind.
+There are, of course, other factors that contribute, but authenticity, vulnerability and deep emotional connectedness are right up there at the top of the list.
+When two people commit themselves to the process of deep diving (into the soul or the psyche) they become, in the words of our friend Sam Keen, "psychonauts," who unlike astronauts exploring the outer reaches of space choose rather to explore the inner reaches of the heart and mind.
 Both types of exploration require courage, curiosity, motivation, and a spirit of adventure.

 It's only when we both reveal ourselves fully that the deepest, purest, most soul-nourishing love can be exchanged.
 The remedy for coming back to engage more fully is to first be in touch with what we are feeling and then to express, rather than repress, connect rather than protect, and reveal rather than conceal.